myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-09T22:56:36.261Z
 >
 > And more serious than above ground is ocean

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-09T09:24:18.405Z
->
-> @jaz.bsky.social @vqv.app Have you ever calculated the number of active users in a given time period for this PDS?
-Or is it already visualized in a graph?

----
 <!-- MY-BSKY_TIMELINE:END -->